Collection Development Guide

 Local Unit Tests

-The make target test-unit
+The make target test-unit runs all unittests using ansible-test.

 Simply execute the following command: